-The Superintendent/designee shall distribute educational materials to explain state and federal legal requirements for alcohol and controlled substance testing of CDL drivers and other employees performing transportation safety sensitive functions and the District's policies and procedures to implement it and answer questions about the materials.
-Materials shall meet content requirements of state and federal regulations and shall be distributed to each driver prior to the start of alcohol and controlled substances testing each year and to each driver and other covered employee subsequently hired or transferred into a covered position.
-Each employee is required to sign a statement certifyi8ng that s/he has received a copy of these materials.
-If the District recognizes an organization to represent bus drivers, the District shall provide written notice to representatives of the organization of the availability of this information.3
+The Superintendent/designee shall distribute educational materials to explain state and federal legal requirements for alcohol and controlled substance testing of CDL drivers and the District's policies and procedures to implement it and answer questions about the materials.
+Materials shall meet content requirements of state and federal regulations and shall be distributed to each driver prior to the start of alcohol and controlled substances testing each year and to each driver subsequently hired or transferred into a position requiring driving a commercial motor vehicle.